sodadata/docs/api-docs/public-api-to-grafana.md

 #### Troubleshoot

-**Problem:** You get an error that reads, "psycopg2 installation fails with error: metadata-generation-failed , and suggestion If you prefer to avoid building psycopg2 from source, please install the PyPI 'psycopg2-binary' package instead."
+**Problem:** You get an error that reads, "psycopg2 installation fails with error: metadata-generation-failed" and the suggestion "If you prefer to avoid building psycopg2 from source, please install the PyPI 'psycopg2-binary' package instead."

 **Solution:** As suggested, install the binary package instead, using `pip install psycopg2-binary`.